Gaming Mouse vs Office Mouse

 Response Latency

-Office mice feature ergonomic contours and palm support for 8+ hour workdays; gaming mice prioritize weight and speed over long-term comfort.
+Office mice feature ergonomic neutral designs suited for 8+ hours daily; gaming mice prioritize grip and speed over extended comfort, often causing fatigue.

 Battery Efficiency